Trist-an3/school-projects/Data_Structures_CSE101/7_Binary_Search_Tree_Dicionary/README.md

 * Name: Tristan Garcia
 * CruzID: tgarcia7
 * StudentID: 1991617
-* Winter 2024 CSE101

 ## Purpose:
     Purpose of this assignment is to simply create a program that can read a file containing unique strings, associate each string with the line number it appears on, and then produce two different representations of this data which is Alphabetical Representation and Pre-order Tree Walk Representation.

 ## Files included
     Exectuable Files: